Video interview: How I felt growing up being donor-conceived

 What do you think about the fact that your donor is anonymous?

-Visit Cryos’ website to learn about the difference between Anonymous and Non-anonymous sperm donors.
+Visit Cryos’ website to learn about the difference between Non-ID Release and ID Release donors.

 Do you have any advice for parents of donor-conceived children?

-“I would advise parents of donor-conceived children to make a book similar to the one that my parents made me because it was a very nice way to get the story told a lot of times and to fully understand it.
+“I would advise parents of donor-conceived children to make a book similar to the one that my parents made me.
+It was a very nice way to get the story told a lot of times and to fully understand it.
 A very nice, calm and relaxed way to talk about a, to some, very difficult subject.”

-You may also be interested in reading the previous interview with donor-conceived Emma were she talks about growing up as a donor child, or this blog post with tips on how to talk to your child about being a donor child.
+You may also be interested in reading the previous interview with Emma where she talks about growing up as a donor child.
+You can also read this post and get tips on how to talk to your child about being a donor child.